0

 3

 • \$\begingroup\$ Doesn't the prefab itself have a transform you can access once you load it but before you actually instantiate it?
-You should be able to pass the rotation in that transform into Instantiate. \$\endgroup\$ Apr 26, 2014 at 23:33
+You should be able to pass the rotation in that transform into Instantiate. \$\endgroup\$ Commented Apr 26, 2014 at 23:33

 • \$\begingroup\$ GameObject instance = (GameObject) Instantiate(myPrefab, myPrefab.transform.position, myPrefab.transform.rotation) ? \$\endgroup\$